A Photo Timeline of Mercy Ramsey Carl

 she's wearing.
 It appears she's wearing it in the photo below too.

-Below, Jessie Mary is on the left and Annabel Murray on the right.
+Above right, Jessie Mary is on the left and Annabel Murray on the right.

 1926